Cleft Palate With Cleft Lip

 How Is a Cleft Lip and Palate Diagnosed?

 Usually, clefts are found when a baby is born.
-Sometimes, they're seen on a prenatal ultrasound.
-Without a cleft lip, a cleft palate is harder to see.
+Sometimes, they're seen before a baby is born on a prenatal ultrasound.
+Without a cleft lip, a cleft palate is harder to see on ultrasound.
 Doctors usually find a cleft palate when they look and feel inside a baby's mouth during the first newborn exam.

 How Is Cleft Palate With Cleft Lip Treated?